consolidation/robo/README.md

 RoboTask
 ====

-Modern and simple task runner for PHP aimed to automate common tasks:
+Modern and simple PHP task runner inspired by Grunt and Rake aimed to automate common tasks:

 * executing daemons (and workers)
 * performing cleanups